 Cookbook Create Pros:

-- You can make your recipes visible to the whole cookbook create community, but it’s optional, not mandatory.
+- You can make your recipes visible to the whole Cookbook Create community, but it’s optional, not mandatory.

-- When you’re creating a book, you can upload one primary image, or switch to a group of four images to go with the recipe.
+- When you’re creating a book, you can upload one primary image or switch to a group of four images to go with the recipe.

 Cookbook Create Cons:

 As a whole, Cookbook Create was incredibly user-friendly.
 If you don’t have a lot of design experience and you want to be guided through the entire process of making your cookbook from your old family recipe cards, this is a good service for you!
-Even if you do have some experience, but are just looking for something quick and simple, this is a good option for that as well.
+Even if you do have some experience, but are just looking for something quick and simple, this tool is a good option for that as well.

 For me, their Bookwright software meets somewhere in the middle and even offers templates to start from for their most popular book themes – including cookbooks.
-Having only ever used their Adobe InDesign plugin, I was hopeful that their Bookwright software cookbook templates were similar to what I was looking and the program was easy to use.
+Having only ever used their Adobe InDesign plugin, I was hopeful that their Bookwright software cookbook templates were similar to what I was looking for and that the program was easy to use.

 How Bookwright Works: